amtul-nazneen/twitter-sentiment-analysis/README.md

 # Twitter Sentimental Analysis
 Sentiment analysis of particular hash tags in twitter data in real-time.
-We want to do the sentiment analysis for all the tweets for #trump, #coronavirus.
+Here, we do the sentiment analysis for all the tweets for #trump, #coronavirus.

 ## Framework